-The objective of the course is to provide students with a broad knowledge of drugs, including their fate in the body, mechanisms of action, effects and use in the treatment of disease.
+The objective of this course is to provide students with an integrated knowledge of the mechanism of action of drugs based on the understanding of systems physiology and relevance to clinical practice.
 Upon completion of the course the students should have an understanding of general principles as well as the pharmacology and therapeutics of all categories of drugs.
 There is a greater emphasis on agents commonly used in dentistry.
-The major topics covered include general principles, autonomics, general anaesthetics, analgesics, anti-infectives, central nervous system drugs, cardiovascular, respiratory and endocrine drugs, among others.
-Clinically relevant case studies are discussed.
-This course provides the basis for the third year course in pharmacology which continues with topics on therapeutics of direct importance in dental practice.
-Texts: Range and Dales's Pharmacology.
-Rang, Dale, Ritter, Flower, Henderson.
-7th ed., 2012 (reference).
-Principles of Medical Pharmacology, Kalant, Grant and Mitchell, 7th ed., 2007 (reference), Basic and Clinical Pharmacology.
-Katzung, Masters, Trevor.
-12th ed., 2012 (reference).
+The major topics covered include principles of pharmacokinetics (i.e., what the body does to drugs), and pharmacodynamics (i.e., mechanisms of drug action), autonomics, analgesics, anti-infectives, general anaesthetics, respiratory, cardiovascular, endocrine and central nervous systems, among others.
+Clinically relevant case studies are included and students work in small groups.
+This course provides the basis for the third year pharmacology course which focuses on therapeutics of direct importance to dental management.

-J. LANÇA, H.A.
-GRAD, STAFF
+J. LANÇA, STAFF